Create New Content Using Your Facebook Memories

 For Laptop/Desktop users: You will find the word memories on the left hand column of your Facebook home page.
 Just under your shortcut headings, and just below the title ‘explore’.

-For Mobile users: The memories tab can be found by selecting ‘more’ in your menu section of the app.
+For Mobile users: The memories tab can be found by selecting the 3 dots on the right hand side section of the app.

-Now, there has been some dialogue in the social media world that Facebook introduced this new look because of SnapChat and Instagram stories, but in our opinion Facebook Memories are so much more than that!
+Now, there has been some dialogue in the social media world that Facebook introduced this new look because of SnapChat and Instagram stories, but in my opinion Facebook Memories are so much more than that! (most comparable to ‘TimeHop’ if anything I believe)

 Take a moment, open up your Facebook Memories